WilliamGalindezArias/p1_navigation/README.md

 ### 0. Report

-Check the file Report.md on this repository
+Check the file [Report](https://github.com/WilliamGalindezArias/p1_navigation/blob/master/report.md) on this repository to learn the Model architecture and output

 ### 1. Environment